patel2pa/Smart_home/README.md

-This is not my code, it is part of course work
+This is not my code.
+This is GUI design in java